 3. Subject to individual agreements, payments must be made net by bank transfer.
 They are deemed to be received on the date on which we have the amount at our disposal.
-In order for the invoice amount to considered to be completely paid, the customer must ensure that StreamUnlimited is credited with the full invoice amount without deduction of any bank charges (own or third-party) or any other fees.
+In order for the invoice amount to be considered completely paid, the customer must ensure that StreamUnlimited is credited with the full invoice amount without deduction of any bank charges (own or third party) or any other fees, including those related to exchange rate.
 StreamUnlimited reserves the right to offset, through additional invoicing, any bank charges resulting from the customer's payment transfer.

 4. During any period in which the customer is in default with payment, the outstanding amount will accrue interest.
 Default interest will be at a rate of five percentage points above the annual base rate of the ECB.
 We deserve the right to demand a higher interest rate for other legal reasons.
 The right to claim further damages is not excluded.